There are three types of positive airway pressure (PAP) machines used to treat sleep apnea.

 An APAP device will also accommodate other environmental factors, such as if you drink any alcohol before bed (which can make your sleep apnea worse).

 VPAP is also automated using an algorithm.
-In addition to blowing out a gentle stream of air, it will also help you exhale.
+In addition to blowing out a stream of air, it will also help you exhale.
 VPAP is only suitable for some patients and should be considered under the guidance of your sleep physician or doctor.

 Getting treated for sleep apnea using either CPAP / APAP sleep apnea machines can help reduce other serious health issues.
 With the right support, many patients begin to feel relief from some symptoms after a few days of treatment.